 - The program will teach you the same things Jeff would in his Entre program.

-- It’s free to test drive and super cheap if you decide to go to the next level.
+- Again, it’s free to test drive and super cheap if you decide to go to the next level.

 - There’s much more this program has to offer (success stories, best support, tools and more), and you can find more in this review of Wealthy Affiliate.